 External Shock Absorbers

-Hydraulic shock absorbers4 provide maximum energy absorption for extreme applications.
+Hydraulic shock absorbers provide maximum energy absorption for extreme applications4.
 These units offer precise force-velocity characteristics and can handle very high energy levels.

 Cushioning Method Comparison